hanzoai/operative/README.md

     -it operative:local # can also use ghcr.io/hanzoai/operative:latest
 ```

-The docker run command above mounts the repo inside the docker image, such that you can edit files from the host.
-Streamlit is already configured with auto reloading.
+The docker run command above mounts the repo inside the docker image, such that
+you can edit files from the host, the app is configured with auto reloading.